rksnider/isoDalton/README.md

 -------------------------------------------------------------------------------
 C Installation:
 -------------------------------------------------------------------------------
-See document C_installation in C directory
+See document c_installation.pdf in the \C directory

 -------------------------------------------------------------------------------
 Matlab Installation: